Tennessee HOPE Foster Child Tuition Grant

 The receipt of a Tennessee HOPE Foster Child Tuition Grant is contingent upon the following:

-- Student must meet the high school requirements for the Tennessee HOPE scholarship or Tennessee HOPE Access grant; and
+- Student must meet the high school requirements for the Tennessee HOPE scholarship; and

 - Be admitted to an eligible postsecondary institution.
 Academically qualifying for any of these award programs does not guarantee admission to an eligible postsecondary institution.